rohrbecka/UnitFormatterKit/README.md

 "°C" or "mv/V / kN" things may become tricky for the user trying to figure out the correct suffix.

+Additionally, Apple introduced the format styles in iOS 15 and macOS 12 which allow to convert native Swift types (`Double` instead of `NSNumber`) into strings and vice versa.
+These are now also supported by `UnitFormatterKit`.

 ## Solution

-``UnitFormatter`` jumps in here.
+``UnitFormatter`` and ``UnitFormatStyle`` jump in here.
 It's basic feature is, that string-to-number conversion is much more tolerant.
 Independently of the suffix entered by the user, only the remainder of the string will be interpreted as a number.
-So, in scenarios, where the user enters the wrong unit.
-This will simply be ignored by the UnitFormatter and the correct numerical value should be returned.
+So, in scenarios, where the user enters the wrong unit this will simply be ignored by the ``UnitFormatter`` and the ``UnitFormatStyle`` and the correct numerical value should be returned.

 In the other direction, where a number is formatted into a string, the unit is just added as a suffix.